onecommons/unfurl/docs/projects.rst

 Connections
 +++++++++++

-A map of connection templates.
+A map of `connection templates<Connections>`.
 Connection templates are TOSCA relationship templates that represent connections to cloud providers and other online services.
 The properties for each connection type match the environments variables commonly associated with each cloud provider.
 You can directly set the properties here or set the corresponding environments variables.
 If directly set here, their corresponding environments variable will be set when executing a job.

-Connection templates can be aliased by setting its value to the name of another connection template.
+`Connection templates<Connections>` can be aliased by setting its value to the name of another connection template.
 If the name uses the form "<env_name>:<connection_name>" then it will be set to "connection_name" in the environment "env_name".

 When environments are merged, you can delete the inherited connection by setting its key to null in the overriding environment.